studio-thgie/phd.thgie.ch/notes/Image Corpus.md

 console.log(screens)
 ```

-HOL is probably blocking `wget` request.
+HOL is probably blocking `wget` requests.
 But automating the scrapping would look like this.
 Save console message as text file, then execute:

 ```bash
 wget -i images.txt
 ```

 [^1]: One needs to know the entire game to know if all relevant material has been collected.
-[^2]: Classifications of semiotic signs in video games is a difficult topic since at least the 1990ies (Espen, 1997).
+[^2]: Classifications of semiotic signs in video games is a difficult topic since at least the 90ies (Espen, 1997).
 I'll follow a reflexive approach that documents choices and thoughts made towards the corpus.